fulstak/rhombus-wiki/content/learn/wallets/overview.md

 ## Overview

 {{< hint info >}}
-[Rhombus Desktop](/tutorial/wallets/rhombus-desktop/) is a recommended wallet for most users as it offers the best of Rhombus's features, including Rhombus Open Marketplace.
+[Rhombus Desktop](/tutorial/wallets/rhombus-desktop/) is a recommended wallet for most users as it offers the best of Rhombus's features
 {{< /hint >}}